Unmasking Deepfakes: Leveraging Augmentations and Features Variability for Deepfake Speech Detection: Analysis of Model Performance

-Examining detection difficulty across codecs revealed that C4 and C7 presented particular challenges, yielding consistently high EERs across models.
+Examining detection difficulty across codecs revealed that C04 and C07 presented particular challenges, yielding consistently high EERs across models.
 This suggests that these codecs may mask or distort essential audio features that models rely on.
-Conversely, C2, C5, C6, and None (uncompressed) audio exhibited lower EERs, indicating that models were generally able to process and identify deepfake more effectively within these formats.
-This highlights the critical role of codec selection in the design and training of deepfake speech detection models.
-The results presented in Table \ref{codec_analysis_results} reveal that models utilizing $MS_B$ augmentations consistently outperform those trained with $MF_G$, indicating that $MS_B$ contributes to enhanced robustness across different codecs.
-While XLS-R 53 and XLS-R 128 generally achieve superior performance compared to ASVSpoof5+, the latter demonstrates notable effectiveness on C4 and C7, underscoring its resilience in challenging scenarios.
+Conversely, C01, C02, C05, C06, C11, and None (uncompressed) audio exhibited lower EERs, indicating that models were generally able to process and identify fake audio more effectively within these formats.

-The fusion of all single models results in a more robust overall performance, significantly improving upon the results of single models for most codecs.
-However, for the most challenging codecs, C4 and C7, the fusion achieves good results but does not outperform one or more of the single models.
-The fusion of ASVSpoof5+ models consistently yields better performance than any individual ASVSpoof5+ model, demonstrating that combining models trained with $MS_B$ augmentation and those trained with $MF_G$ augmentation provides different perspectives on the data, resulting in a strong overall fusion performance.
+The results presented in Table \ref{codec_analysis_results} reveal that models pretrained on large and diverse corpora (\textit{XLS-R 128} and \textit{WavLM}) consistently achieve lower EERs.
+Augmentation with MaskedSpec ($MS_B$) and compression ($C$) proves particularly effective across a wide range of codecs.
+For example, the \textit{XLS-R 128} model with $MS_B$ + C achieves the best performance on codecs such as None, C01, C06, C09, and C11, and maintains competitive results elsewhere.

+Despite its limited data scale, the \textit{ASVSpoof5+} demonstrates notable improvements.
+While it underperforms compared to large-scale pretrained models on average, it achieves the lowest EERs in certain challenging codecs where XLS-R 128 struggles, such as C04 and C07.
+This indicates that task-specific distortions seen during \textit{ASVSpoof5+} pretraining may offer benefits for generalization under similar conditions.